naitso/SshPortTunneling/README.md

 Require
 -------
-This require ssh installed on your local system and sshd installed running and accessible from home pc on your "work" pc Windows machina must have rdp enable and an firewall rule to permit access (from work)
+This require ssh and krdc or rdesktop installed on your local system and sshd installed running and accessible from home pc on your "work" pc
+Windows machina must have rdp enable and an firewall rule to permit access (from work)

 More info